8840 Hamilton Dr.

 Jim Saucier Memorial Park is a beautiful and green stretch of land with a large lake in the center.
 The park has equipment for exercising and several trails for walking.

 Whitehaven School is a public secondary school that opened in 1911 and was the only school till 1962.
 The school strives to provide students with skills that make them productive members of society.
 Several students have been invited to be part of well known universities for different programs.
 Being one of the best education institutes in the nation, the teachers here always maintain a professional outlook.
 They ensure students excel in academics as well as in extra curriculars.

 This is it - the second most-visited house in the United States - preserved exactly as when Elvis Presley lived here, complete with the Jungle Room and shag carpeting.
-Elvis' grave is also here and can be viewed by visitors.
+Elvis Presley bought this 13.8 acre (5.6 hectare) estate in 1957, and spent a large part of the rest of his life expanding and improving the opulent property.
+Elvis' grave is located on the estate and can be viewed by visitors.
 Additionally, you can tour the auto museum, see the Lisa Marie and Jetstar airplanes, and view the Sincerely Elvis exhibit, all of which are across the street from the mansion, along with the ticket office.
 On August 16, the anniversary of Elvis' death, a candlelight vigil draws fans worldwide.

 Mafaid Attaqwa is a Muslim place of worship in Memphis.
 Along with the prayers that are held five times a day, they also utilize the premises for teaching the Holy Book (Koran), once a week to the children and youth.
 They also reach out and are active in social service of the community.
 Ceremonies like birth, marriage and the last rites are performed here.